 And then there are trash collectors who spend their lives looking for what is wrong, unfair, and not working.
 They focus their energy, time, and thoughts on the trash, and every day they put that trash into a big trash can.

 The treasure hunters proudly carry their treasure into the future, while the trash collectors drag their heavy, smelly trashcan from one day to the next.
-The question is: When they get to the end of the year, what does each person have—a treasure chest filled with useful, positive memories, or a trash can full of things they didn't like?
+The question is: When they get to the end of the year, what does each person have—a treasure chest filled with useful, positive memories, or a trash can full of things they didn't like?3.
+Ask students to think of five things they like or can feel good about.

 The choice is yours.
 You get to decide.